Freedom of Information

 From 1 January 2005, the general entitlement to information under Section 1 of the Freedom of Information (Scotland) Act 2002 (FOISA) enables any member of the public to make a request for information that is not published through the SLCC's publication scheme.

 You must make your request in writing or in any form that can be kept for future use, for example, an audio recording or video tape.
-Please address your request to the Freedom of Information and Data Protection Officer, and include your name, address, and details of the information you require.
+Please address your request to the Freedom of Information Officer, and include your name, address, and details of the information you require.
 It is also helpful if you include an email address or telephone number so we can contact you for clarification if necessary.

 We appreciate, you may not be sure of the information you need so if this is the case, please feel free to telephone us to discuss your request.